eri-bga/bga.dev/data/authors/default.md

 github: https://github.com
 ---

-Brhane Ashebr is a computer engineering graduate who currently works as a research developer.
-His research interests includes solving complex problems in the cyber security industry and web technology.
+Brhane Ashebr is a fullstack developer in Reactjs, sveltejs, PHP, Python.